Eniyadharsan/M1_Projectgoal_app/README.md

 The switch-case statement is used to write a simple calculator program in C language.
 The remainder operator "%" is used with data values.
 To print the remainder operator "%%" is used in the first "printf()" function.
 The variable ch store the operator, similarly the variables num1 and num2 stores the two numbers.
 The switch has condition “ch” so the entered operator is matched with the case label in whuch the case label statements are executed and display result on the screen.
 If the entered operator does not matched with the case labels then the default statement will be executed and it will display the message “Error!
 Invalid Operator.” to the screen.

-## Code analysis on codiga platform
+## Code analysis on codiga platform:-
 https://api.codiga.io/project/31101/score/svg

 ![image](https://user-images.githubusercontent.com/59721749/153578441-6b3ac073-5ede-4f14-a0a0-4558dead8720.png)